joereddington/joereddington.github.io/_posts/2024-11-12-q-and-a-lectures.markdown

 # Conclusion
 This was an excellent way of handing over power to the students and making sure they had grasped everything so far.
 It pairs nicely with things like Bingo and is a good step towards the culture I want to build.
+¹²
+³
+⁴
+⁵
+⁵
+⁴
+³
+²

 # Update
 I did a keynote for the [NMWP unconference](https://newmediawritingprize.co.uk/unconference/) and took the same approach.
-The conference was by zoom so I knocked up a quick php script (I literally ran 'php -S 0.0.0.0:8008' in the working directory on my desktop and sent them the ip address) that did the same 'suggested questions' approach.
+The conference was by zoom so I knocked up a quick php script (I literally ran 'php -S 0.0.0.0:8008' in the working directory on my desktop and sent them the ip address⁶) that did the same 'suggested questions' approach.
 To avoid people seeing all the questions I locked the question list to user-agents and only allowed a new set every few minutes.
 The USP was that some questions unlocked later questions which I had to do by hand - I would like to make that more automatic in future.

 Certainly I'd be confident using the php script for a Teams Lecture in future.